Jay10x/betting-bot/README.md

     ```

 3. Set up MongoDB:
-    - Ensure MongoDB is running on `mongodb://localhost:27017`.
+    - Put your mongodb URI in database.js .
     - The database name is `gmbl` and the collection name is `users`.

-4. Update the bot token:
+4. Update the bot token and wallet private key:
-    - Replace the bot token in [index.js]('YOUR_TG_BOT_TOKEN') with your actual Telegram bot token.
+    - Replace keys in .env file

 5. Start the bot:
     ```sh